EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Delete Component
-**Description:** This node allows you to remove a specified component from a given entity.
+**Description:** Remove a specified component from a given entity.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Entity: *Select the entity from which you want to remove the component.*
+- Entity: *Select the entity to remove the component.*
-- Component Name: *Choose the type of component to delete from the entity.*
+- Component Name: *Choose the type of component to delete.*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Entity: *Outputs the entity with the component removed.*
-**Usage:** Use this node to remove specific components from entities in your scene, modifying their behavior or appearance.
+**Usage:** Remove specific components from entities, modifying behavior or appearance.

 ---

 Additionally, we provide procedurally generated getter and setter nodes for 61/91 editable components available in the engine.

 ### Custom